-The Pathogenic Waste Treatment and Sterilisation unit accounted for 11% of the Bio-Medical division's revenues in 2016 compared with 16% of revenues in 2015, reflecting a reduction in sales.
-This decrease is primarily due to the implementation of the strategic decision to transition from sales of control systems and products for treating medical waste to new, larger solutions developed for the biopharma and agri-business sectors.
-The unit continues to focus on the treatment of biological waste, based on our unique patented Integrated Shredder and Steriliser ("ISS") technology, which we are leveraging to apply to industries where the solutions have a higher value and greater market potential.
+The Eco-Med unit accounted for 13% of the Bio-Medical division's revenues in 2017 compared with 11% of revenues in 2016, reflecting an increase in revenues of 29.3%.
+This growth is primarily due to sales of our new, larger solutions, based on our unique patented Integrated Shredder and Steriliser ("ISS") technology, developed for treating biological waste in the biopharma and agri-business sectors.
+We are also leveraging the ISS technology to apply to other industries where the solutions have a higher value and greater market potential.